Evolution of confined quantum scalar fields in curved spacetime. Part I: Robustness of the results on resonances

 which remains~$O(\varepsilon)$ at any time, and therefore does not contribute to the resonances.
 If we had considered the Bogoliubov coefficient as given by the Fourier transform in~(\ref{fourier_alpha}), the conclusion is even more obvious, since the Fourier transform of~(\ref{addition_of_T}) identically vanishes when evaluated at~$\omega^0_n - \omega^0_m$.
 Analogous arguments apply to the other entries of the transformation.

 Notice that, if the transformation~$I + \varepsilon T (\tilde{t})$ is not a Bogoliubov transformation to order~$\varepsilon$, then the Bogoliubov coefficients obtained will not fulfil the Bogoliubov identities to order~$\varepsilon$.
 This happens because the bases of perturbed solutions used in this case are not orthonormal to order~$\varepsilon$.
 However, this is completely irrelevant, since these bases are just an intermediate mathematical tool to correctly compute the evolution.
 The modes in the bases need to be correct solutions to order~$\varepsilon$ and coincide with the static solutions to zeroth order, nothing else.
-The final Bogoliubov transformation should not be interpreted physically to order~$\varepsilon$, but only beyond it; that is, only for the resonances, which as we have proven remain the same, no matter which transformation (in order~$\varepsilon$) is done to the bases.
+The final Bogoliubov transformation should not be interpreted physically to order~$\varepsilon$, but only beyond it; that is, only for the resonances, which as we have proven remain the same, no matter which transformation (to order~$\varepsilon$) is done to the bases.

-It is straightforward to connect the computation done in this Appendix to the claim done in Section~\ref{res}, which states that the quantities of the form in~(\ref{no_res_terms}) appearing in~$\Delta \hat{\alpha}_{n m} (\tilde{t})$ [respectively~$\Delta \hat{\beta}_{n m} (\tilde{t})$] will not contribute to the resonances: As one can see from~(\ref{addition_of_T}), adding or subtracting these quantities is equivalent to an irrelevant change in the choice of bases to order~$\varepsilon$.
+It is straightforward to connect the computation done in this Appendix to the claim done in Sect.~\ref{res}, which states that the quantities of the form in~(\ref{no_res_terms_a}) appearing in~$\Delta \hat{\alpha}_{n m} (\tilde{t})$ [respectively of the form in~(\ref{no_res_terms_b}) in $\Delta \hat{\beta}_{n m} (\tilde{t})$] will not contribute to the resonances: As one can see from~(\ref{addition_of_T}), adding or subtracting these quantities is equivalent to an irrelevant change in the choice of bases to order~$\varepsilon$.